tecolicom/Term-ANSIColor-Concise/README.md

 By default, this library produces ANSI 256 color sequence.
-That is eight standard colors, eight high intensity colors, 6x6x6 216 colors, and grayscales in 24 steps.
+That is eight standard colors, eight high intensity colors, 6x6x6 216 colors, and gray scales in 24 steps.

-Color described by 12bit/24bit RGB values are converted to 6x6x6 216 colors, or 24 grayscales if all RGB values are same.
+Color described by 12bit/24bit RGB values are converted to 6x6x6 216 colors, or 24 gray scales if all RGB values are same.

 For a terminal which can display 24bit colors, full-color sequence is produce.
 See ["ENVIRONMENT"](#environment) section.